The Crepes of Wrath

 "The Crepes of Wrath" is the eleventh episode of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on April 15, 1990.
+It originally aired on Fox in the United States on April 15, 1990.
 It was written by George Meyer, Sam Simon, John Swartzwelder and Jon Vitti, and directed by Wes Archer and Milton Gray.

 Bart is sent to France on a student exchange trip, where his hosts treat him like a slave.
-Meanwhile, an Albanian student takes Bart's place in the Simpson family, and shows great interest in Homer's work at the nuclear power plant.
+Meanwhile, an Albanian student temporarily lives with the rest of the Simpson family, and shows great interest in Homer's work at the nuclear power plant.

 The episode received generally positive reviews from critics.
 In 1997, David Bauder from TV Guide named it the greatest episode of The Simpsons, and the 17th-greatest episode of any television series.